engelmi/ts-aspect/README.md

 ## Usage
-An aspect can be injected to the `target` class or object via
+An aspect can be injected to the `target` class instance or object via
 ```javascript
 function addAspect(target: any, methodName: string, advice: Advice, aspect: Aspect): void
 ```